DataPrep Orchestrator

 DATAPREP_MAX_JOBS | Optional - defaults to number of cores on system | Number of files-sync/jobs to run in parallel |

-The following points describe several environment variables in detail:
+The following topics describe several environment variables in detail:

 DATAPREP_FILE_FORMAT